-Years before the Sierra Leone's ICT Ministry defied the Bank, Angola, Ethiopia and Kenya also eschewed the directives of IFIs, while benefiting from Chinese lending (Lake and Christine 2006).
+Years before the Sierra Leone's ICT Ministry defied the Bank, Angola, Ethiopia, and Kenya also eschewed the directives of IFIs, while benefiting from Chinese lending (Lake and Christine, 2006).
 However, this present qualitative case illustrates the evolving and persistent nature of neoliberalism within organisational fields.
-The study is intrinsic in nature because it examines a relationship that has 'unusual interest, in and of itself, and needs to be described and detailed' (Creswell 2012, 98).
-In doing so, we contribute to approaches in organisational studies by integrating a discussion of the often trivialised or overwritten power political contestations of organisational fields within which the structural ambits of global power are steeped.
-The research team conducted a series of in-depth interviews (Hoddinott et al. 2012) with senior officers from the Ministry of Information and Communication Technology (ICT) in Sierra Leone over a period of nine months in 2014.
-These data were triangulated with secondary data derived from published speeches, official government statements, policy reports, newspaper archives, and audiovisual data.
+The study is intrinsic in nature because it examines a relationship that has "unusual interest, in and of itself, and needs to be described and detailed" (Creswell, 2012, p.
+98).
+In doing so, we contribute to approaches in organizational studies by integrating a discussion of the often trivialized or overwritten power political contestations of organizational fields within which the structural ambits of global power are steeped.
+The research team conducted a series in depth interviews (Hoddinott et al., 2012) with senior officers from the Ministry of Information and Communication Technology (ICT) in Sierra Leone over a period of nine months in 2014.
+This data was triangulated with secondary data derived from published speeches, official government statements, policy reports, newspaper archives, and audio-visual data.

-IFI lending practices and neoliberalism
+IFI lending practices and Neoliberalism

-David Harvey (2007, 2) defines neoliberalism as a 'theory of political economic practices that proposes that human well-being can best be advanced by liberating individual entrepreneurial freedoms and skills within an institutional framework characterized by strong private property rights, free markets, and free trade'.
-Bresser-Pereira (2009, 8) supports this argument by emphasising that neoliberalism became an 'assault on the social and democratic State'.
-While neoliberals and other stakeholders claimed that they wanted to see the state become a regulator rather than a producer (Bresser-Pereira 2009), what they really wanted was for the state to deregulate state-provided services.
-Mueller (2010, 97) traces the origins of the popularity of neoliberalism to show that US policymakers prioritised US economics interests and then used expert advisors to 'sell the idea to Congress and the [International Monetary Fund]'.
-Babb and Kentikelenis (2018, 16) define neoliberal policy as 'any measure intended to lessen the role of states and enhance the role of markets in at least one national economy'.
-Hence, this repositioning of state power already runs counter to the political and economic systems of non-Western nations that are led by a 'dogged belief in the state' and the distrust of the behaviour and motivations of the private sector (Moyo 2012, 145).
-In the post-independence period of the 1970s, the 'regulatory state' was no longer viable due to persistent social, economic and political failures in African countries (Owusu 2003).
+David Harvey (2007, p.
+2) defines neoliberalism as a "theory of political economic practices that proposes that human well-being can best be advanced by liberating individual entrepreneurial freedoms and skills within an institutional framework characterized by strong private property rights, free markets, and free trade."
+Bresser-Pereira (2009, p.
+8) supports this argument by emphasizing that neoliberalism became an "assault on the social and democratic State."
+While neoliberals and other stakeholders claimed that they wanted to see the state become a regulator rather than a producer (Bresser-Pereira, 2009), what they really wanted was for the state to deregulate state-provided services.
+Mueller (2010, p.
+97) traces the origins of the popularity of neoliberalism to show that US policymakers prioritized US economics interests and then used expert advisors to "sell the idea to Congress and the IMF."
+Babb and Kentikelenis (2018, p.
+16) define neoliberal policy as "any measure intended to lessen the role of states and enhance the role of markets in at least one national economy."
+Hence, this repositioning of state power already runs counter to the political and economic systems of non-Western nations that are led by a "dogged belief in the state" and the distrust of the behaviour and motivations of the private sector (Moyo, 2012, p.
+145).
+In the post-independence period of the 1970s, the notion of the regulatory state had fallen foul due to persistent social, economic and political failures in African countries (Owusu, 2003).

-The historical context within which neoliberalism emerged is associated with a longstanding debate between IFIs and African countries over the appropriate development interventions to resolve their economic crises (Owusu 2003).
-Owusu argues that although most African countries did well economically in the 1960s, by the 1970s many of these countries experienced economic stagnation and negative growth in several market sectors coinciding with the world oil crisis.
+The historical context within which neoliberalism emerged is associated with a long-standing debate between IFIs and African countries over the appropriate development interventions to resolve their economic crises (Owusu, 2003).
+Owusu (2003) argues that although most African countries did well economically in the 1960s, by the 1970s many of these countries experienced economic stagnation and negative growth in several market sectors coinciding with the world oil crisis.
 This was mostly manifested in agriculture and manufacturing, prompting several international and pan-African agencies to propose different perspectives on the causes and solutions to the crisis.
 The IFIs blamed the market failure on domestic governance factors including failed policies, corruption, and mismanagement.
-They argued that the political and economic arrangements in Africa 'created a disabling environment and slowed the rate of development' (Owusu 2003, 1655).
+They argued that the political and economic arrangements in Africa "created a disabling environment and slowed the rate of development" (Owusu, 2003, p.
+1655).